blotoutio/sdk-rust/docs/api.md

 ```

 ## capture events
-The `bo_log_event` method is used to record developer events.
+The `bo_capture` method is used to record developer events.
 This allows you to send custom events to the server when a user is interacting with the app.
 For example, one custom event would be when a user adds an item to a cart.

 ## Non-Timed Events
 Non-Timed events are generally events which are not time bound and do not contain duration information.
 For example, the Home Page loaded is non-timed but Home page loading started and home page loading ended, when grouped together, can be a timed event.